 “I, (prime minister’s full name), solemnly swear that I will assume the role as the Prime Minister of Kozan, and to the best of my ability, defend Kozan from all known enemies both domestic and foreign, and bear true allegiance that cannot be broken in half.
 As I take this obligation freely, I will discharge the duties in the office I am about to enter.”

 During a coronation, the Priest of the Hakurei Shrine then proceeds to address the crown to the monarch by placing it on their head.
+After the administering, they must then proceed to recite this oath:

 Newly crowned monarchs or sworn-in prime ministers generally give a speech after reciting the oath.
 They generally use the address to present their vision for Kozan as well as the goals for Kozan they wish to pursue during their reign or term.